• Skip to primary navigation

 One serving portion is ¼ cup.
 This recipe makes 8 servings.

-Save clean washed pumpkin seeds in the freezer from your Halloween or fall pumpkin carvings.
+Save clean washed seeds in the freezer from your Halloween carvings.
 Just place them in zip-top bags until you are ready to roast them.

 squash and pumpkins